jamargoochIT/osticket-prereqs/README.md

-And now the osTicket site should open in our browser.
+And now the osTicket should open in our browser.